nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `/e view EVENT_INDEX`

-* The index refers to the number on the left of the event and volunteer's name in their respective lists.
+* The index refers to the number on the left of the event's name in the Event list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `/e view 1` displayes the volunteers participating in the first event in the event list.
+* `/e view 1` displays the volunteers participating in the first event in the event list.

 ![View Event Demo](images/commandDemo/ViewDemo.png)